Prachii26/CMPE-255-Assignment1/README.md

 ```

 ### Build a fresh inference‑only model (no augmentation), copy weights
-> See Chunk 6 cell “Build fresh inference‑only model”.
-This prevents conversion issues and matches training preprocessing.

 ### TFLite conversion (robust)
 - FP32 and float16 models saved to `export/model_fp32.tflite` and `export/model_float16.tflite`.